oVirt/ovirt-site/source/develop/release-management/features/storage/backupstoragedomain.html.md

 # Backup Storage Domain

-This feature is part of [Import Unregistered Entities](/develop/release-management/features/storage/importunregisteredentities/).
+This feature will add another functionality layer to the oVirt Disaster Recovery solution.

 ## Owner